vacu9708/Study-records/Web development/JSON parser with C++/README.md

-### JavaScript Object Notation (JSON) is a standard text-based format for representing structured data.
+### JavaScript Object Notation (JSON) is a standard text-based format for representing structured data consisting of key-value pairs.

 ## Process
 1. Reading a txt file and put the text to document buffer.